awsdocs/aws-codestar-user-guide/doc_source/templates.md

   + An IAM role for creating a CloudWatch Events resource\.
   + An execution role for Lambda that is dynamically modified to include a partial set of resources\.

-The project also includes an interactive dashboard that shows status, links to team management, links to setup instructions for IDEs or your repository, and a commit history of source code changes in the repository\.
+The project includes detail pages that show status and contain links to team management, links to setup instructions for IDEs or your repository, and a commit history of source code changes in the repository\.
 You can also select tools for connecting to external issue tracking tools, such as Jira\.

 ## Get Started: Choose a Project Template<a name="templates-choose-template"></a>

 When you choose an AWS CodeStar project in the console, you are choosing from a set of preconfigured options with sample code and resources to get you started quickly\.
 These options are called *project templates*\.
-Each AWS CodeStar project template consists of an application type, programming language, and compute platform\.
+Each AWS CodeStar project template consists of a programming language, application type, and compute platform\.
 The combination you select determines the project template\.

+### Choose a Template Compute Platform<a name="templates-choose-template-platform"></a>

+Each template configures one of the following compute platform types:
++ When you choose an AWS Elastic Beanstalk project, you deploy to an AWS Elastic Beanstalk environment on Amazon Elastic Compute Cloud instances in the cloud\.
++ When you choose an Amazon EC2 project, AWS CodeStar creates Linux EC2 instances to host your application in the cloud\.
+Your project team members can access the instances, and your team uses the key pair you provide to SSH into your Amazon EC2 instances\.
+AWS CodeStar also has a managed SSH that uses team member permissions to manage key pair connections\.
++ When you choose AWS Lambda, AWS CodeStar creates a serverless environment accessed through Amazon API Gateway, with no instances or servers to maintain\.

 ### Choose a Template Application Type<a name="templates-choose-template-application"></a>